Mediating Conflict,

 De facto parenthood: If we can establish that you have been acting as the child’s parent for a length of time, we can possibly convince the court that you are the de facto father.

-Whether you are a father or a mother, we can help you with paternity matters, so that you can assert your child support, as well as your child custody and other important parental rights.
+Whether you are a father or a mother, we can help you with paternity matters in an amicable way, so that you can assert your child support, as well as your child custody and other important parental rights, without damaging your co-parenting relationship.

 Contact Us Today